sanampatel/staticpress-purecss-blog/source/_posts/known-issue.md

 date: 2019-05-30T00:00:00.000Z
 seotitle: Netlify CMS
 seokeywords: 'Lorem, ipsum, dolor, sit, amet, consectetur'
-seodescription: >-
-  Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium
+seodescription: Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium
 tags:
   - staticpress
 categories: issues
-isPosts: true
 image:
-smallimage:
 comments: true
-featured: false
+isPosts: true
+description: Staticpress is simple and easy to use software for making your own website with admin panel.
+One can make his/her own website in just few clicks by using Staticpress and Netlify CMS.
+You just have to download staticpress repository from github, install composer and npm.Staticpress is simple and easy to use software for making your own website with admin panel.
+One can make his/her own website in just few clicks by using Staticpress and Netlify CMS.
+You just have to download staticpress repository from github, install composer and npm.
 ---

 There is one known issue in StaticPress.
 Isssue of adding new category/tag.